-Ombuds Office While there is no national-level ombuds office as such, both houses of parliament handle petitions received through their committees on audit and administrative oversight.
+While there is no national-level ombuds office as such, both houses of parliament handle petitions received through their committees on audit and administrative oversight.
 Citizens and organized groups also frequently submit petitions to individual parliamentarians.

 An important petition mechanism is located in the Administrative Evaluation Bureau of the Ministry of Internal Affairs and Communications.
 The bureau runs an administrative counseling service with around 50 local field offices that can handle public complaints, with some 220 civil servants engaged in administrative counseling.
-In 2017, about 156,000 cases were addressed through this administrative counseling function.
 About 5,000 volunteer administrative counselors serve as go-betweens.
-A related mechanism is the Administrative Grievance Resolution Promotion Council, which includes nongovernmental experts.
+A related mechanism is the Administrative Grievance Resolution Promotion Council, which includes non-governmental experts.

-Administrative Evaluation Bureau, News from Japan, accessed in November 2018 from Asian Ombudsman Association website http://asianombudsman.com/ Administrative Evaluation Bureau, Japanese Ombudsman System, March 2018
+Administrative Evaluation Bureau, News from Japan, accessed in November 2018 from Asian Ombudsman Association website http://asianombudsman.com/

+Administrative Evaluation Bureau, Japanese Ombudsman System, March 2018

 Data Protection Authority Score: 7 Based on the Act on the Protection of Personal Information, a Personal Information Protection Commission was established in January 2016.
 The commission is a cross-sectoral, independent government body overseeing the implementation of the act.
 The body's chairperson and commissioners are appointed by the prime minister, with the consent of both chambers of parliament.
-It is still difficult to judge whether this commission will be able to maintain independence from the government, and ultimately whether it will be effective.
-Recently, the Commission proposed tightening existing rules in a planned revision of the Personal Information Protection Law, for instance by making firms such as Google comply with the interests of Japanese citizens in the area of personal data protection.
+It is still difficult to judge whether this commission will be able to maintain independence from the government and, ultimately, whether it will prove effective.
+A tightening of existing rules proposed by the commission found its way into the mid-2020 revision of the Personal Information Protection Law.
+The amended law requires firms and the like to better take into account the personal data protection interests and preferences of Japanese citizens.